GaloisInc/BESSPIN-Tool-Suite/besspin/cyberPhys/hardware/LED String Manager Board/readme.md

 ![Image of LED String Manager Board](LED_string_manager_board_small.png)

+# 12 Volt Power
+The board is powered with 12 volts through common 0.250 inch spade connectors.
+Wiring which can accommodate up to 7.5 amperes is recommended as well as a 7.5 ampere automotive standard blade fuse.

 # LED String Interface
 Each LED string _requires_ three circuits:
 - 12 volts (Blue)